Flows of $G_2$-structures, II: Curvature, torsion, symbols, and functionals: Foundational results on -structures

 \subsection{Application: Taylor series expansion of $\ph$}

 [In this section only we break from our convention of using a local orthonormal frame, and instead use Riemannian normal coordinates, suitably adapted to $\G$-structures.]

-Recall the usual Taylor series expansion for the Riemannian metric $g$ with respect to Riemannian normal coordinates, which demonstrates that the Riemann curvature is the second order obstruction to $(M^n, g)$ being locally isomorphic to the canonical flat model $(\R^n, g_0)$.
+Recall the usual Taylor series expansion for the Riemannian metric $g$ with respect to Riemannian normal coordinates, which demonstrates that the Riemann curvature is the second-order obstruction to $(M^n, g)$ being locally isomorphic to the canonical flat model $(\R^n, g_0)$.

 In this section we establish a Taylor series expansion of a $\G$-structure $\ph$ with respect to \emph{$\G$-adapted Riemannian normal coordinates}.
-This yields an explicit demonstration that the torsion $T$ is the first order obstruction to $(M, \ph)$ being locally isomorphic to the canonical flat model $(\R^7, \ph_0)$, and gives a geometric interpretation for a particular combination of curvature and $\nabla T$, as the second order obstruction.
+This yields an explicit demonstration that the torsion $T$ is the first-order obstruction to $(M, \ph)$ being locally isomorphic to the canonical flat model $(\R^7, \ph_0)$, and gives a geometric interpretation for a particular combination of curvature and $\nabla T$, as the second-order obstruction.

 We begin by briefly reviewing the well-known classical story for general Riemannian metrics, in order to both fix notation and obtain formulas we need for the $\G$ case.
 Let $(M^n,g)$ be Riemannian manifold and fix $x \in M$.
 The \emph{exponential map} $\exp_x \colon U \to M$ at $x$ is defined on some open neighbourhood $U$ of the origin in $T_x M$, and is given by $\exp_x (v) = \gamma_{v}(1)$ where $\gamma_{v}$ is the unique Riemannian geodesic with $\gamma_{v}(0) = x$ and $\gamma'_{v} (0) = v \in T_x M$.
 The map $\exp_x$ is a diffeomorphism from $U$ onto some open neighbourhood $\exp_x (U)$ of $x$ in $M$.
 Choosing an orthonormal basis $\{ e_1, \ldots, e_n \}$ of $T_x M$ gives a linear isomorphism $T_x M \cong \R^n$, and combining this with $\exp_x^{-1}$ yields a coordinate chart for $M$ centred at $x$, in which the geodesics emanating from $x$ correspond to rays through the origin in $\R^n$.
 That is, in such coordinates, $\gamma_v (t) = (c^1 t, \ldots, c^n t)$ where $v = c^i e_i \in T_x M$.
 Substituting $\gamma^i_v (t) = c^i t$ into the geodesic equation